The remarkable statistics behind Tim Cahill's 50 Caltex Socceroos goals

 - His first five goals for the Caltex Socceroos were all headers: two v Tahiti (W9-0), three v Fiji (W6-1), May-June Adelaide 2004.

-- Current Sydney FC player Luke Wilkshire has provided the assist for seven of Cahill's goals, the most for any player
+- Luke Wilkshire provided the assist for seven of Cahill's goals, the most for any Caltex Socceroos player.

-- Robbie Kruse has provided the assist for three of Cahill's last five goals
+- Robbie Kruse provided the assist for three of Cahill's last five goals.

 - He has two hat-tricks among the 50 goals: v Fiji (W6-1), Adelaide, June 2004 AND v Bangladesh (W4-0), Dhaka, November 2015